Borrowing & Lending Policies

 Digital AV Adapters may be borrowed from the Circulation Desk by University of Scranton students for use in the Reilly Learning Commons.

-Books: The standard loan period for undergraduate students is 30 days.
-The loan period for graduate students, adjunct faculty and staff is the semester term.
+Books: The standard loan period for undergraduate students, graduate students, adjunct faculty and staff is the semester term.
 The loan period for Faculty is the full academic year.
 Unless a hold is pending, any borrower may renew books in person at the Circulation Desk, by telephone (570-941-7524), or via My Account in the Library Catalog or on the My.Scranton Library tab.

 Tablets and laptops only circulate to students.
-The standard loan period for tablets is one day and for laptops is two days.
+The standard loan period for tablets and laptops is two days.
 Tablets and laptops may be renewed in person at the Circulation Desk, by telephone (570-941-7524), or via My Account in the Library Catalog or on the My.Scranton Library tab.
 Tablets and laptops have limited renewals.
 Renewals are not permitted if another borrower is waiting.

 Reference books, and current and bound periodicals do not circulate outside the Library building.
 These "In-Library use only" materials must be returned to the Reference or Circulation Desk before the Library closes.